heavygweit/starter-pack-feed/README.md

 1. **Adding Starter Packs**:
    - Users paste a Warpcast starter pack URL (e.g., https://warpcast.com/erica/pack/gaycoinz-db07ti)
    - The app extracts the pack ID and creator from the URL
-   - The pack is saved to local storage
+   - The pack is saved to Vercel KV using the user's Farcaster ID as the key
+   - If Vercel KV is unavailable, falls back to localStorage

 2. **Viewing Starter Packs**:
-   - The app loads saved packs from local storage
+   - The app loads saved packs from Vercel KV based on the user's FID
    - Clicking on a pack takes users to its detail page
+   - Packs are synchronized across all user devices via Vercel KV

 3. **Pack Details**:
    - The app fetches pack data from the Warpcast API
    - Displays pack information and members list
-   - The feed implementation will be added in a future update
+   - Users can easily add or remove packs from their collection

 ## Cloudflare Tunnel for Testing